 The highest point of activity may also be used in computing for a.
 It will result in the same amount.
 The cost function for this particular set is: y = $12,680 + $26x.

-The high-low method is easy to use.
-Its drawback, however, is that not all data points are considered.
+The high-low method is the easiest cost segregation tool to use.
+Its drawback, however, is that not all data points are considered in the analysis.
 Only the highest and lowest activity pairs are considered.
 Other methods such as the scatter-graph method and linear regression address this flaw.